ta3ag/lbd/docs/BackendTutorial/source/ctrlflow.rst

-This chapter illustrates the corresponding IR for control flow statements, like **“if else”**, **“while”** and **“for”** loop statements in C, and how to translate these control flow statements of llvm IR into Cpu0 instructions.
+This chapter illustrates the corresponding IR for control flow statements, like **“if else”**, **“while”** and **“for”** loop statements in C, and how to translate these control flow statements of llvm IR into Cpu0 instructions in section I. In section II, a optimiation pass of control flow for backend is introduced.
+It's a simple tutorial program to let readers know how to add a backend optimization pass and program it.
+Section III, include the conditional instructions handle since the clang will generate specific IR select and select_cc to support the backend optimiation in control flow statement.

 Control flow statement
 -----------------------